New Silk Roads - Tim Winter - Silk Roads and Cultural Routes

 As countries seek to build diplomatic and economic ties at both the bilateral and multilateral level, what we see today is a history of “routes” gaining new currency and political significance.
 Organizations such as UNESCO have been supporting the idea of “cultural routes” for some time, but since the launch of the Belt and Road Initiative, a wave of cultural projects themed around connected pasts has formed as multiple countries appropriate Silk Road histories for strategic advantage.
 China is fast emerging as a major player in heritage diplomacy, wherein it provides funds and expertise in maritime and land-based archaeology, and the conservation of historically significant landscapes and cities.
 Today, such initiatives are invariably branded as promoting “people to people” contacts, one of the core pillars of Belt and Road.
 On the back of this, Central Asia is experiencing a boom in interest from the global heritage sector.
 Certain locations in Uzbekistan, Kazakhstan, Georgia, Nepal, and elsewhere are becoming hubs of cooperation as organizations organize themselves into partnerships to preserve, manage, and develop the material culture and “fragile” landscapes of the Silk Road.
 Chinese, British, and Japanese universities are now beginning to work alongside teams from the Hermitage and JICA, Japan’s development agency.
 Other projects are funded by the EU, with coordination provided by a UNESCO office located in Tashkent, Uzbekistan.11

 Pinning down the impetus for such forms of international cooperation is a complicated task.
 Central Asia is once again becoming a priority region for a number of governments in Europe and Asia, leading to renewed commitments in developmental aid.
 But for such countries, the Silk Road narrative also productively enables cooperation to be nurtured via claims that donor and recipient are culturally and historically conjoined.
-The legacy of Great Game scholarship, then, is that it symbolically connects Kyrgyzstan, in the so-called “crossroads” of Asia, with Japan in the East and as far as Greece, and thus European civilization, in the West.
+The legacy of Great Game scholarship, then, is that it symbolically connects Kyrgyzstan, in the so-called “crossroads” of Asia, with Japan in the east and as far as Greece, and thus European civilization, in the west.
 But this opens up important questions as to whose history and culture is being recognized, and to what end?
-As state and non-state actors alike co-opt the now familiar Silk Road tropes of peace, friendship, and trust, prestige and legitimacy is bestowed upon them by UNESCO, the World Tourism Organization (UNWTO), and others.
+As state and non-state actors alike co-opt the now familiar Silk Road tropes of peace, friendship, and trust, prestige and legitimacy are bestowed upon them by UNESCO, the World Tourism Organization (UNWTO), and others.

 Depicted as the “crossroads” between Europe and Asia in the popular imagination, Central Asia has returned as the liminal zone between two great centers of culture and civilization.
-This suggests, by implication, that its history and culture emanates from elsewhere and the region is merely a “bridge,” conjoining more historically significant regions, East and West.
+This suggests, by implication, that its history and culture emanate from elsewhere and the region is merely a “bridge,” conjoining more historically significant regions, East and West.
 States have long used museums as a technology to construct archetypal categories of citizenship: national, ethnic, and religious.
 The cultural sector investments now being made in Central Asia suggest this will continue to be the case going forward.
 The collapse of the Soviet Union meant each country embarked upon constructing cultural nationalisms that were at once both distinctive and simultaneously spoke to a regional “shared heritage.”
 This remains an ongoing and precarious task, and a Silk Road narrative driven by a China looking to expand its influence westwards represents a new landscape of cultural politics.

 As scholars have recently shown, the depiction of ethnic minorities across heritage sites and in museums in China has been a process where difference has been depoliticized though an aesthetics of diversity.12 This invariably works as a technology of containment, whereby different groups are subsumed into the “peoples” of the nation.
 It is likely that the cultural corridors of the Silk Road will work as smoothing devices within and across borders, where reductionist ideas of cultural transmission and diffusion, familiar to the nineteenth century, undergird forms of spatial and social governance.
 In China today, the idea of the Silk Road is deeply connected to the spread of Buddhism, a narrative anchored around the story of Xuanzang and his seventh century travels to India and Central Asia, and the city of Dunhuang and its nearby Mogao caves.
 This raises the question of whether Silk Road cultural routes fashioned around the transmission of Buddhism will inflict new forms of social and cultural violence on populations, including Muslim minority groups, whose culture, language, and religious practices have been under threat for some decades.
 A Silk Road history, articulated through a language of cultural routes, thus demands we ask both new and familiar questions about the political work heritage is doing.

-In an era of Belt and Road, the idea of creating and mobilizing the Silk Road as heritage is being driven primarily by one country, albeit with multiple others buying into this world of cooperation for economic and strategic purposes.
+In an era of Belt and Road, the idea of creating and mobilizing the Silk Road as heritage is being driven primarily by one country, albeit with multiple others buying in for economic and strategic purposes.
 Crucially, the Silk Road departs from many of the existing discourses of history and heritage that prevailed across Asia over the course of the twentieth century.
 Seemingly devoid of any nationalist, ethnic, or religious undertones, it circulates as a benign vision of history.
 Even when cast in its romanticized forms, it seems to have escaped the now familiar critiques of orientalism and cultural imperialism.
 Instead, it has come to be associated in both academia and international policy with notions of peace, harmony, trust, and dialogue.
 The unfolding geopolitical implications of the Belt and Road Initiative, and the accumulation of state power across the region through multi-sector connectivities, demand that we take a more critical path along the routes of the new Silk Road histories now being written.

 Notes